JanssenProject/jans/docs/cedarling/patterns/annotation-patterns.md

     The one exception is `@id`, which Cedarling uses as the policy ID.

     The same goes for the scenarios themselves.
 The companies, entities, schemas, and flows exist to show what the mechanism makes possible.
-They are deliberately simplified, they are not reference architectures, and they are not security advice for your system.
+They are deliberately simplified, and they are neither reference architectures nor security advice for your system.
 Design your own vocabulary and your own policies around your own risk model, and treat these pages as a starting point for thinking rather than something to copy into production.